 - Sitting on an exercise ball will help your posture more.

-- Park away from the door, so you have to walk farther.
+- Park away from your workplace so you have to walk farther.

-The above stretching guide is to reduce muscular stress and ache.
+The above stretching guide is to reduce muscular stress and aches.
 Try doing as much as possible to get healthier.
-Remember….if you feel the pain while exercising, stop and seek professional help.
+If you feel any unbearable pain while exercising, stop and seek professional help.